YushanH/yushanh.github.io/_pages/about.md

 ---
 #### about

-I'm a fifth-year PhD candidate in Applied Math at UCLA graduating in June 2024.
-My advisor is Prof. **[Joseph Teran](https://www.math.ucla.edu/~jteran/)**.
+I obtained my PhD in Applied Mathematics at UCLA, under the supervision of **[Prof. Joseph Teran](https://www.math.ucla.edu/~jteran/)**.
 My primary research focus lies at the intersection of physics-based simulation and machine learning, with a special emphasis on the simulation of human soft tissues.
 My recent work includes:
 - a comprehensive neural network model for efficient musculoskeletal-driven skin deformation of animated characters
 - a dynamic mode capture paradigm for augmenting secondary effects (e.g. inertia) on top of our network
 - a robust meshing algorithm for generating volumetric hexahedron meshes from self-intersecting surfaces
 - position-based nonlinear Gauss-Seidel approach for quasistatic simulation as training data.
+- fast ML levelset for cloth simulations.

 Additionally, I'm a research intern at Epic Games where I am actively involved in the development of Chaos Flesh within the Unreal Engine framework.

 \[Updated 4/30/2024\] Two of my papers are just accepted to SIGGRAPH 2024.
 I'll give an in-person presentation on my work in Denver, CO around July 29th.
+\[Updated 5/31/2024\] I successfully defended my thesis.
 ---